wilig/red_black_tree/readme.md

 # Red Black Tree Implementation in Odin

 A simple red black tree implementation straight from [Introduction to Algorithms](https://en.wikipedia.org/wiki/Introduction_to_Algorithms).
+Color information is encoded in the LSB of the parent pointer to conserve memory.

 ### No warranty expressed or implied, use at your own risk.

 ## Example Usage